YinHK-gameDev/unity-learn/scripting cheestsheet/ScriptableObject/README.md

 3. **Modify and use the ScriptableObject**:

-   You can now select the newly created instance of the ScriptableObject in the Unity Inspector and edit its fields.
+   You can now select the newly created instance of the ScriptableObject in the Unity Inspector and **edit its fields**.
 For example, you can set the player's name and score.

 4. **Access the ScriptableObject in your scripts**: